 Office of Transformation and Innovation (OTI)

-OTI includes five teams: Transformation, Innovation, Process Improvement, Strategic Engagement, and Strategic Operations.
+OTI includes three divisions: OTI Operations, Process Excellence and Strategy, and Continuous Improvement Programs.
 OTI's overarching goals are to improve and strengthen communication across the system and identify and implement actionable, tangible improvements in the daily operations of HHS employees, improving service delivery outcomes and enhancing Texans' health and safety.

 • Facilitating coordination across HHS agencies and divisions.